ministryofjustice/bichard7-next-core/README.md

 You can also run subsets of the infrastructure using:

 - `npm run bichard-legacy` will run old Bichard, ActiveMQ, Postgres, BeanConnect, PNC Emulator, User Service, Auth Proxy and the new UI
-- `npm run conductor` will run Conductor, ElasticSearch, Postgres, Localstack and the worker
+- `npm run conductor` will run Conductor, Postgres, Localstack and the worker
-- `npm run conductor-no-worker` will run Conductor, ElasticSearch, Postgres, Localstack and will not run the worker (for development purposes)
+- `npm run conductor-no-worker` will run Conductor, Postgres, Localstack and will not run the worker (for development purposes)

 You can also run the [end-to-end tests](https://github.com/ministryofjustice/bichard7-next-tests) against core in Conductor with: